CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-bitnami-phpbb-blueprint.md

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami phpBB Stack provides a click-through solution to install and configure phpBB on the Linux platform.
+Through the CenturyLink Blueprint integration, phpBB provides a click-through solution to install and configure phpBB on the Linux platform.

 For more information, please visit http://www.phpbb.com